fregante/webext-options-sync/readme.md

 });
 ```

-Include it directly in manifest.json as a background script together with a file with the definitions:
+Include it in `manifest.json` as a background script together with `webext-options-sync`

 ```json
 {